NTP server misuse and abuse: Connectivity testing on TP-Link Wi‑Fi extenders

+Yandex speaker incident

+In the fall of 2024, Yandex introduced a bug in the firmware of their speaker product, causing a massive overload of Russian NTP servers in the NTP pool.

+Although Yandex was rolling out the new firmware gradually across their installed base, the full extent of the problem was not detected until 100% of the firmware had been updated.

+After the incident was resolved by pushing a hotfix, Yandex announced several measures to prevent similar problems in the future.
+Among other actions, Yandex donated NTP servers to the pool, improved their monitoring, and indicated they would apply for a vendor zone, which they did not have at the time.

 Technical solutions

-After these incidents, it became clear that apart from stating a server's access policy, a technical means of enforcing a policy was needed.
+After the first major incidents, it became clear that apart from stating a server's access policy, a technical means of enforcing a policy was needed.
 One such mechanism was provided by extending semantics of a Reference Identifier field in an NTP packet when a Stratum field is 0.

 In January 2006, RFC 4330 was published, updating details of the SNTP protocol, but also provisionally clarifying and extending the related NTP protocol in some areas.
 Sections 8 to 11 of RFC 4330 are of particular relevance to this topic (The Kiss-o'-Death Packet, On Being a Good Network Citizen, Best Practices, Security Considerations).
 Section 8 introduces Kiss-o'-Death packets:

 The new requirements of the NTP protocol do not work retroactively, and old clients and implementations of earlier version of the protocol do not recognize KoD and act on it.
 For the time being there are no good technical means to counteract misuse of NTP servers.
+Although chrony supports KoD, it does not produce them in the default rate-limit mode because "few implementations actually support it".

 In 2015, due to possible attacks to Network Time Protocol, a Network Time Security for NTP (Internet Draft draft-ietf-ntp-using-nts-for-ntp-19) was proposed using a Transport Layer Security implementation.
 On June 21, 2019 Cloudflare started a trial service around the world, based on a previous Internet Draft.